xma711/notebook/software_engineering/docker/README.md

 double check the system date is upto date. otherwise docker will complain the certificate has expired.

-to expose the serial port, can use:
+To expose the serial port, can use:

 *docker run  --privileged -v /dev/ttyO2:/dev/ttyO2 image_name execute_command*